GradienceTeam/Gradience/README.md

 ### Nightly Remote

-First of all, you need to have [GNOME Nightly](https://wiki.gnome.org/Apps/Nightly) remote added if it's not already:
+First of all, you need to have [GNOME Nightly](https://wiki.gnome.org/Apps/Nightly) Flatpak remote added if it's not already:

 ```shell
 flatpak remote-add --if-not-exists gnome-nightly https://nightly.gnome.org/gnome-nightly.flatpakrepo